Oriented Category Theory: Introduction

-The notion of categorical dimension only becomes meaningful in higher categorical contexts.
-Sets are evidently $0$-dimensional geometric objects, as are $\infty$-groupoids, since colimits of $0$-dimensional objects remain $0$-dimensional.
+Sets are evidently $0$-dimensional geometric objects, as are $\infty$-groupoids, since colimits of $n$-dimensional objects remain $n$-dimensional.
 Nevertheless, higher dimensional categories can be built out of lower dimensional categories, provided one uses a version of the colimit which is compatible with categorical dimension.
-In bicategory theory, this can be accomplished via the usual theory of lax and oplax colimits, though in higher dimensions the situation is more subtle.\footnote{In a subsequent paper we develop the theory of {\em oriented} limits and colimits, generalizing the notion of oriented pullback and pushout from bicategory theory.
-Surprisingly, this is not the same as the lax limit or colimit, the issue being that the tensor with $\mC$, or $\mC$-indexed coproduct, of an $\infty$-category $\mD$ is $\mC\times\mD$, whereas it must be the Gray tensor product $\mC\boxtimes\mD$ is order to be compatible with categorical dimension.} We only provide the rudiments of such a theory here, not going much past the definitions, except for the quite useful notions of oriented pushouts and pullbacks. \footnote{We warn the reader that oriented pullbacks and pushouts are indistinguishable from their (partially) lax variants in bicategory theory, as the difference is only visible in dimensions three and above.}
+In bicategory theory, this can be accomplished via the usual theory of lax and oplax colimits \cite{articles}, though in higher dimensions the situation is more subtle.\footnote{In a subsequent paper we develop the theory of {\em oriented} limits and colimits.
+Surprisingly, it is not the same as the lax limit or colimit, the issue being that the tensor with $\mC$, or $\mC$-indexed coproduct, of an $\infty$-category $\mD$ is $\mC\times\mD$, whereas it must be the Gray tensor product $\mC\boxtimes\mD$ is order to be compatible with categorical dimension.} We require only the rudiments of such a theory here, and will be able to get by with iterated oriented pushouts and pullbacks.\footnote{We warn the reader that oriented pullbacks and pushouts are indistinguishable from their lax variants in bicategory theory, as the difference is only visible in dimensions three and above.} The most basic example of a $0$-dimensional category, or an $\infty$-groupoid, is the $0$-disk $\bD^0$, the terminal $\infty$-category, playing the role of the point.
+Higher dimensional disks are obtained by suspending lower dimensional disks; specifically, the $n$-dimensional disk $\bD^n$ is the $n$-fold suspension of $\bD^0$, an $n$-category with a unique ordered pair of $m$-cells in all dimensions $m<n$ and a single nondegenerate $n$-cell.
+The $n$-disk $\bD^n$ is the most basic $n$-dimensional category, as it is free on a single $n$-cell, and any $n$-category can be built out of $\bD^n$ via iterated colimits, and an $n$-dimensional cell of an $\infty$-category is specified by a map from the $n$-disk.